 Huernia thuretii var. primulina (N.E.Br.)
 L.C.Leach

-Huernia thuretii var. primulina (probably best known under its old name Heurnia primulina) is a leafless succulent forming dense clumps up to 12 inches (30 cm) in diameter.
-The stems are green, up to 1 inch (2.5 cm) thick, excluding the teeth, acutely 4–5-angled.
-The ribs are with compressed deltoid teeth up to 0.2 inch (5 mm) long, with dark-colored very acute recurving tips.
-The pale yellow flowers, 3 to 8 from the basal part of the stems, are about 2.5 cm across, with deep bell-shaped center.
+Huernia thuretii var. primulina, formerly known as Heurnia primulina, is a leafless succulent that forms dense clumps up to 12 inches (30 cm) in diameter.
+The stems are green, acutely 4– to 5-angled, up to 1 inch (2.5 cm) thick, excluding the teeth.
+The ribs are with compressed deltoid teeth up to 0.2 inches (5 mm) long, with dark-colored, very acute recurving tips.
+Pale yellow flowers, 3 to 8 from the basal part of the stems, are about 2.5 cm across, with a deep bell-shaped center.